kcaisley/kcaisley/reports/it.md

 # Remaining Work + Problems
 - 3 Servers (Faust02/Jupiter/Juno) still on CentOS7
 - ~6 (of 20) workstations still on CentOS7
-- Apollo decommision (is on CentOS 6)
+- Apollo decommission (is on CentOS 6)
 - faust02 renamed to -> faust
 - How to organize the lab?
 - Bandwidth of access to NFS shares doesn't work well